The UK Pension Lifetime Allowance (LTA)

 The lifetime allowance taxation is deducted when a pension member triggers a Benefit Crystallisation Event (“BCE”).
 There are many types of BCE, including events such as where a member takes their pension benefits, reaches age 75, moves funds offshore, or dies.
 The full schedule of BCEs can be found in our LTA Guide.

-This limit is due to increase each year with the Consumer Prices Index (CPI).
+This limit was due to increase each year with the Consumer Prices Index (CPI), however has been frozen until further notice.
 Once total UK pension funds exceed the LTA, they could be liable for high taxation, dependent on how funds are withdrawn.

 You may already have HMRC protection, which could include:

 - Overseas/International Protection with HMRC

 Alternatively, you may already have crystalised your pension, if you have: